phetsims/rosetta/doc/admin-guide.md

 ### Instructions

 1. If you need to change a translation, edit the Babel file for the translation as needed.
-Commit directly to master.
+Commit directly to main.
 2. Make sure the instance of Rosetta that you plan to use has the build request flag set to true its config file.
 If you're using the public version, this will generally be set to true.
 3. Obtain the user ID you wish to use from Babel.